Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Hawking Radiation of CWGBHs via Hamilton-Jacobi Formalism of Tunneling Particles

 According to the semiclassical tunneling framework developed for BH radiation, the emission probability for particles to tunnel through the gravitational potential barrier is governed by \cite{sucu2023gup}

 This exponential suppression factor directly reveals the thermal nature of the radiation and allows us to identify the Hawking temperature as

 This expression represents a significant generalization of the standard Schwarzschild result and demonstrates the rich thermal structure emerging from CWG.
 The temperature formula is consistent with results obtained through alternative methods such as the null geodesic approach, providing an important cross-validation of the thermal spectrum derivation.

-Table~\ref{tab:TH_variation} presents a comprehensive analysis of the Hawking temperature $T_H$ across different parameter regimes, revealing the complex interplay between the horizon radius $r_h$, the effective mass-like parameter $\beta$, the scale-dependent correction $\gamma$, and the cosmological analog $k$.
-The data demonstrates several key physical insights: For compact BHs with small horizon radii ($r_h = 1$), the inverse square terms in Eq.\eqref{hawking_temp} dominate the thermal behavior, making $T_H$ extremely sensitive to variations in both $\beta$ and $\gamma$ parameters.
-The percentage increases shown in the $\Delta T_H$ column illustrate that even modest changes in these parameters can lead to dramatic thermal enhancements, with temperature increases exceeding 2000\% in some parameter combinations.

-As the horizon radius increases to intermediate values ($r_h = 5$) and large scales ($r_h = 10$), the relative importance of the linear $kr_h$ term becomes increasingly pronounced, particularly when $k = 1$.
-This transition reflects the changing balance between local gravitational effects (governed by $\beta$ and $\gamma$) and global spacetime geometry (controlled by $k$).
-The parameter $\beta$ consistently contributes to temperature enhancement across all scales, confirming its interpretation as a gravitational mass analog, while $\gamma$ introduces both direct constant contributions and nonlinear coupling effects with $\beta$, emphasizing its role in modifying the characteristic length scales of the theory.
+It is important to note that for physically consistent BH solutions, the horizon radius $r_h$ must be determined self-consistently from the horizon condition $B(r_h) = 0$, which couples $r_h$ to the MK parameters $(\beta, \gamma, k)$.
+For a comprehensive analysis of the horizon structure in the MK metric, see Ref.~\cite{Turner:2020cni}.